 Schönbrunn is one of the most popular Viennese attractions and one that you really should have on your 'to do' list if you have the time to do it justice.
 After all, over six million visitors a year can't be wrong.

-With the map of Vienna and the Schönbrunn Palace below, you can zoom in or out or move in all directions by using the controls to the left.
-And the buttons on the top right switch between a traditional map view, a satellite view and a mixture of the two.
+With the map of Vienna and the Schönbrunn Palace below, you can zoom in or out or move in all directions by using the controls to the right.
+And the buttons on the top left switch between a traditional map view, a satellite view and a mixture of the two.

 Details of Schloss Schönbrunn

 Tel: +43 (0) 1 811 13-0